-Trying to find veggie friendly dishes while traveling can be a challenge.
-Some countries tend to be very heavy on their use of meat and the veggie dishes can often be lacking in flavor or variety.
-Sticking to a veggie diet doesn’t’t have to be hard; when you know where to go and what to get, it can be a breeze.
+Trying to find veggie-friendly dishes while travelling can be a challenge.
+Some countries tend to be very heavy on their use of meat and the veggie dishes can often be lacking in flavour or variety.
+Sticking to a veggie diet doesn’t have to be hard; when you know where to go and what to get, it can be a breeze.

 Singapore not only offers some the world’s best sunsets but it is also a melting pot of cultures and there are plenty of delicious dishes to try while you’re there.
 Everything from traditional Malay cuisine to spicy Indian and vibrant Mexican dishes, Singapore is a haven for vegetarians.